thorenscientific/documentation/docs/solutions/reference-designs/eval-admx2501ebz/index.rst

 execute the same commands that are normally typed into the terminal emulator.

 This Python library and project are currently accessible by request.
-Follow the instructions in the
-:dokuwiki:`Request and Download Firmware/Software <eval-admx2501ebz#request_and_download_new_firmware_or_software>`
-section but request the Python Application Software for the AD-IMP2501DBZ-SL.
+Follow the instructions in the :ref:`eval-admx2501ebz request-fw-sw` section but request the Python Application Software for the AD-IMP2501DBZ-SL.

 The Python script download includes an example measurement sweep script, which shows how to set up the Serial port, configure measurements and begin collecting